-Electronic Timesheet Procedure (WTE)
+Electronic Timesheet Procedure/Web Time Entry (WTE)

 Students may start working only after the request to hire has been approved by the Student Employment Coordinator and a timesheet is available on the Student's Employee Dashboard.
-Students must clock in and out each work shift.
+Students must clock in and out each time they work using Banner Web Time Entry (WTE).
 Effective dates of beginning of pay periods are available here: Payroll Calendars and Deadlines.
 Students and supervisors are required to complete the electronic time sheet every pay cycle.
 Supervisors are responsible for checking the time sheet for accuracy.
-Students are required to submit their timesheet to their supervisor, no later than 12pm on the 2nd day following the end of a pay period.
-Supervisors are required to approve timesheets, no later than 5:00pm on the 3rd day following the end of a pay period.
+Students are required to submit their timesheet to their supervisor, prior to the due date/time listed on their timesheet.
+Supervisors are required to approve timesheets, no later than the date/time listed in Banner.
 The Payroll Office will not issue a paycheck if the timesheet is not properly authorized and not received on time.
 Students receive their paycheck via direct deposit to their bank account (preferred method) or at the Business Office cashier window on the 10th of the following month.
-Paychecks not picked up within 5 business days, will be mailed to the student's home address on file.
+Contact the Business Office (busnoff@iwu.edu) for questions about timesheets, direct deposit and payroll processing.